johandry/blog/content/post/intro-microservice-in-go.md

 }
 {{</highlight>}}*

-We call the `HandleFunc` method to create a `Handler` type on the default handler (`DefaultServerMux` from `net/http` package), mapping the path `"/api/v1/version"` to the function `handleVersion`.
+At line #4 we call the `HandleFunc()` method to create a `Handler` type on the default handler `DefaultServerMux` from the `net/http` package, mapping the path `"/api/v1/version"` to the function `handleVersion()` defined at line #20.

-Then we start the HTTP server with `ListenAndServe` that takes two parametersm the TCP network address to bind the server and the used to route requests.
-In this example the bind address is `":8086"` (port `8086` on every available IP) and as the handler is `nil` it will use the default one (`DefaultServerMux`).
+Then at line #17 we start the HTTP server with `ListenAndServe()` that takes two parameters, the TCP network address to bind the server and the handler to route the requests.
+In this example the bind address is `":8086"` (port `8086` on every available IP) and, as the handler is `nil`, it will use the default one (`DefaultServerMux`).

-The return value of `ListenAndServe` is an error and if there is any (the error is not `nil`) it will be printed by `log.Fatal` method and exit with code 1 (it calls `os.Exit(1)`).
-The `ListenAndServe` method blocks the program until there is an error or someone or something stop it.
+The return value of `ListenAndServe()` is an error and if there is any (the error is not `nil`) it will be printed by `log.Fatal` method and exit with code 1 by calling `os.Exit(1)`.
+The `ListenAndServe()` method blocks the program until there is an error or someone stop it.

-To view your masterpiece in action, start your program with `go run main.go` and open a in a browser or with curl the URL: http://localhost8086/api/v1/version.
+To view your masterpiece in action, start your program with `go run main.go` and open the URL http://localhost8086/api/v1/version in a browser or with curl.

 What will happen if you start the program twice?

 ## Let's speak in JSON

-The version output in our example was plain text, now let's see how can we accept and return JSON.
+The output in this first example is the version number in plain text, now let's see how can we print it in JSON format.
 The package `encoding/json` is going to help us to encode and decode JSON to/from Go type structures using the `Marshal`,  `Unmarshal`, `Encoder` and `Decoder` functions.

-We need to return the version so we'll encapsulate it in a structure, modify the global variable and use the `init` function to initialize it.
+To return the version we are going to encapsulate it in a structure (line #1 to #3), modify the global variable `version` to be of the defined `Version` type (line #5) and use the `init()` function to initialize it (line #8).

-{{<highlight golang>}}
+{{<highlight golang "linenos=inline">}}
 type Version struct {
 	version string
 }